Tom94/tclaude/README.md

 ### Highlights

 - Interactive chat with resumable sessions, extended thinking, and tool use
-    - Built-in gounded web search, code execution, and file analysis
+    - Built-in grounded web search, code execution, and file analysis
     - [MCP server](https://mcpservers.org/) support (both remote and local)
 - Implement any custom tool in just a few lines of Python
 - Automatic caching (makes Claude up to 10x cheaper!)